Bayside, Wisconsin: History

 The land that became Bayside was originally inhabited by Native Americans, who surrendered their land to the United States Federal Government in the 1830s.
 However, it is possible that the Potawatomi Chief Waubeka maintained a summer camp in Bayside and a winter camp in the Ozaukee County community that bears his name as late as 1845.

 In the 19th century, the community was part of the Town of Milwaukee, and most of the land was used for logging and then farming by the early Dutch-American settlers.

 In 1885, the Uihlein family, which owned the Joseph Schlitz Brewing Company, began purchasing land in Bayside, which became Nine Mile Farm, where the company bred draft horses for the brewery.
 The Uihlein family also kept chickens and cows on the property, and began reforesting the area around 1910.
 In 1969, the Schlitz Foundation considered getting rid of the land, which caused a debate in Bayside over whether it should become a public space or private developments.
 In 1971, the foundation donated the land to the National Audubon Society to create a nature center, which today is the 185-acre Schlitz Audubon Nature Center.

 In the 1890s and early 20th century, prominent Milwaukeeans, including Jacob Donges and Frederick Usinger, began to construct summer homes in the "Fairy Chasm" community near Lake Michigan.
 The Fish Creek Park Company, organized in 1892, was one group that built vacation homes in Ozaukee County portion of what would become Bayside.

 Bayside grew rapidly during the post-war suburbanization and economic prosperity.
 Many of the homes in the village were constructed between 1950 and 1980.
 The village incorporated on February 13, 1953, to prevent annexation by the City of Milwaukee, as happened to other communities in the county, including the Town of Milwaukee and the Town of Granville.
 In 1955, some of the residents of the Fairy Chasm community in Ozaukee County petitioned to join Bayside.
 The southern part joined the village, while the northern portion became part of the City of Mequon.

 Education

-Two public primary school districts serve Bayside.
-The Fox Point-Bayside School District serves the eastern part of the village, where students attend Stormonth Elementary and Bayside Middle Schools.
-The western part of the village is served by the Maple Dale-Indian Hill School District, where students attend Indian Hill Elementary and Maple Dale Middle Schools.
-Nicolet High School in Glendale serves all students residing in Bayside.
+The Milwaukee County portion of the municipality is in the Fox Point Joint No. 2 School District (elementary) and the Nicolet Union High School District.
+The Fox Point-Bayside School District operates Stormonth Elementary and Bayside Middle schools.
+Nicolet High School in Glendale serves all students residing in the Milwaukee County part of Bayside.

+The Ozaukee County portion is in the Mequon-Thiensville School District.